Optimization of coarse-grained models: matching probability density in conformational space: Test Case: One site water model

-Here $\varepsilon_D$ is a threshold for truncating eigenvalues, in our case, $\varepsilon_D$ is set to $0.001$.
-Then, the inverse covariant matrix writes as $g_{\mu\nu} = \mathbf{V}^T \mathbf{D}^{-1} \mathbf{V}$.
-An alternative method to form $g_{\mu\nu} = \mathbf{V}^T [\mathbf{D} + \varepsilon_{D} \mathbf{I}]^{-1} \mathbf{V}$, where ${\mathbf I}$ is the unit matrix.
-We starts from potential function defined in Eq.~(\ref{eq:initialGuess}) and minimize the $s^2$ with both the conjugate gradient method and the direct iteration method described by Eq.~(\ref{fee:iteration2}).
+We starts from potential function defined in eq.(\ref{eq:initialGuess}) and minimize the $s^2$ with both the conjugate gradient method and the direct iteration method described by eq.(\ref{fee:iteration2}).
 Both of the methods work effectively except for the fact that the direct iteration method minimizes $s^2$ slightly faster than the conjugate gradient method in the case.
 As demonstrates in Fig.~\ref{fig:s2}, when using the direct iteration method $s^2$ decrease from $12.0$ to $0.01$ within the first $10$ iteration steps, on the other hand, the conjugate gradient method need more than $15$ iteration steps to decrease $s^2$ from $11.9$ to $0.3$.
-When the distance is smaller than $0.001$, RDF, which we used to construct the basis functions, of referenced TIP3P model can be reproduce by CG model remarkable accurately, as demonstrated in Fig~\ref{fig:gofr}.
+When the distance is smaller than $0.001$, RDF, which we used to construct the basis functions, of referenced TIP3P model can be reproduce by CG model remarkable accurately, as demonstrated in Fig.~\ref{fig:gofr}.

+The pressure in CG model can be very different from that in AA system if only RDF is fitted.
 Former researchers~\cite{ib:jcc2002,wang2009} used to correct CG force field by adding a linear item to the effective pair potential to reproduce pressure of AA system in CG model.
 We declare that the linear correction is not the best compromise to revise pressure while having reasonably small effect on the accuracy of structure properties' reconstruction.
-The effective pair potential of CG before and after the pressure correction described by Eq.~(\ref{pc:s2p}) was shown in Fig.~\ref{fig:cgp}.
+The effective pair potential of CG before and after the pressure correction described by eq.(\ref{pc:s2p}) was shown in Fig.~\ref{fig:cgp}.
 Correspondingly, the evolution of $s^2_P$ is shown in Fig.~\ref{fig:s2}; RDF after the pressure correction is also shown in Fig.~\ref{fig:gofr} as comparison.
 Fig.~\ref{fig:cgp} clearly demonstrates that the pressure correction has change the pair potential more in the large $r$ region, {\it i.e.}, $0.6 \sim 0.7 \; {\mathrm nm}$, than in the small $r$ region, {\it i.e.}, $0.2 \sim 0.5 \; {\mathrm nm}$.
-In Fig.~\ref{fig:gofr}, $s^2_P=0.084$, but if take off the pressure penalty item the residue becomes $s^2_{\Delta P} \equiv s^{2}_{P} - \alpha ({\cal P}_{cg} - {\cal P}_{aa})^{2}=0.026$, which is insignificant comparing to $s^2(20)$.